Data Science to Support the Sustainable Development Goals (SDGs)

 People-Oriented Goals

-The SDGs begin with a focus on people with the goal of improving the quality of life for all.
+The SDGs begin with a focus on people to improve the quality of life for all.

 People-Oriented Goals — (Image by Author)